allient/create-fastapi-project/create_fastapi_project/templates/langchain_basic/README.md

 1. Create an account on [OpenAI](https://platform.openai.com/).
 2. Get your API key from [API Keys - OpenAI](https://platform.openai.com/account/api-keys).
+3. Set your API key as an environment variable named `OPENAI_API_KEY`.

 ## Other API Keys (Optional if you want to use the template's custom tools)